Geo-Cubed/Minimiez-Website/README.md

 # Minimiez-Website
-This is a repository for the Minimeiz tournament run by Chirou https://github.com/ChiersC3
+This is for the Minimeiz tournament run by Chirou https://github.com/ChiersC3

+The GeoCubed.Minimiez solution contains the Supermiez API and the Website